rkuma183/wilsonmar.github.io/_posts/2017-04-23-swagger-codegen.md

 ---
 layout: post
-title: "Swagger-codegen for JMeter"
+title: "Swagger-codegen"
-excerpt: "Install from GitHub a generator of JMeter files to load test the PetStore sample app"
+excerpt: "Install a generator of mock servers and client programs of the PetStore sample app"
 tags: [perftest, Swagger]
 shorturl: "https://"
 image: